31 Creative Autumn Garden Ideas for a Cosy Outdoor Space

 8. Include cosy seating areas

-Stockholm Corner Dining Set with Firepit Table in Limestone - £2,999
+Luna Outdoor Fabric Large Curved Corner Group Set with Round Firepit Coffee Table in Fawn - £4,899

 When the temperature drops and summer turns to autumn, it can be the perfect time to invest in an ultra-cosy garden sofa set.
 One of these spacious, plush furniture pieces is sure to add a hint of luxury to your autumn garden.